My father built this Heathkit CR-1 Crystal Radio for me for my birthday when I was in the 5th grade, circa 1959. I helped ;0)…..

 Since these crystal earplugs look like a very high resistance in parallel with a capacitance, this capacitance will charge up to the peak diode voltage and then stop the earplug current flow.
 (Not an issue with high impedance magnetic earphones commonly used.
 Eg: The Heathkit CR-1) To prevent this, place a 47K resistor across the earplug to drain off this charge.
 The resistor costs a little signal but it’s necessary; value not critical.
 A potential gremlin, easy to overlook.
 (The Razor Blade foxhole radio did not need this discharge resistor.
 I believe the “reverse leakage current” back through the improvised diode effectively discharged the earphone capacitance through the coil).

 The LC circuit is resonant at around 650 KC with these values but I used a “junk box” toroid with unknown permeability.
 Experiment with the toroid, number of turns and capacitor to see what you have and how many turns are required to get to the broadcast band.
 Nothing is particularly critical.
-Just make sure you use a germanium diode like a 1N34A due to its lower forward voltage drop as compared with a typical silicon diode (improves sensitivity).
+Just make sure you use a germanium diode like a 1N34A due to its lower forward voltage drop as compared with a typical silicon diode (improves sensitivity for weak signals).
 “Tuning” is very broad due to the overall simplicity and design compromises to make it as small as possible.
 The LC ratio is not remotely optimum, circuit “Q” is unknown but it is simple, built with what I had, and it works!
 The internet is full of crystal radio circuits – explore and experiment!
 Last time I searched for “Crystal Radio” Google returned 63,000,000 results!

 Below is the same radio after being “field-hardened” by inserting it inside some heat-shrink tubing to protect it.
 The diode and resistor are tucked inside the toroid “hole”.
 The yellow disc capacitor is visible.
 You can see the small size and this is perfect for keeping inside my pocket emergency kit.
 Mine is fixed-tuned at about 650 KC; you could build it to prefer any frequency but it is really “broad band” by nature.
 In the San Francisco bay area I can clearly hear KGO, KCBS and KNBR (810, 740 and 680 KC respectively) during the day and primarily KGO and KNBR at night as some stations must reduce transmitter power at sunset.
 Operation is simple: Unwind the antenna wire and toss it up into a nearby tree with a small weight on the end.
 Keeping it vertical works best since the AM transmitters are vertically polarized but it works in any position.
 Of course, performance depends upon your proximity to AM radio stations, their power output, their frequency separation from each other, the length of your antenna and your ground connection etc.